Market

 Against Property, Home loan, Secured business and Personal loan, Consumer durables, Small and medium enterprise loans, Consumer small

-enterprise loan business.
-The company also has a well- developed model for the Vehicle Finance Portfolio, to help business teams plan volume
+enterprise loan business, Gold loans.
+The company also has a well- developed model for the Vehicle Finance Portfolio, to help business teams plan

 The company has a robust portfolio review mechanism.
 Key metrics like early delinquency, default rates are tracked, monitored and reviewed